"I remember Robin Metz telling us in our senior portfolio class that, with writing skills, we could do anythi...

 Explore other offices & services

 We know your schedule is busy!
-So, if you can't make it for housing lottery, it's OK!
-However, you must use a Proxy Form (PDF).
-This form must be presented by the person who is selecting a room for you, i.e., your roommate or an apartment-mate.
+So, if you can't make it for housing lottery, it's OK! the process is online.

 If you want to apply for an Apartment or Block Housing, you do need a roommate.
-However, you do not have to have a roommate to sign up for a room through general lottery.
+However, you do not have to have a roommate to sign up for a room through general selection.
 Any other student, however, may sign up for the remaining spot in the room.
-All spaces are filled at the end of lottery or shortly after, so you will receive a roommate.
+All spaces are filled at the end of room selection or shortly after, so you will receive a roommate.

 If you would like to go off board, you must complete an application from the Campus Life Office.
 In general, off-board requests are not granted.
 However, in extreme cases, the Campus Life Office will consider exemptions on an individual basis.
 Usually, the only requests for off-board permission that are granted are for those with well-documented medical and religious dietary needs that cannot be resolved after a trial period with Dining Services.
 Off-board permission may affect your financial aid package, and off-board applications take at least a few weeks to process.